blinklabs-io/docs/src/content/docs/guides/bursa/002-quick-start.md

 ## Access API Swagger Documentation

 You can check the Bursa API by going to your IP:port/swagger/index.html.
-Please adjust IP and your port if needed.
+Please adjust the IP and your port if needed.

 ```
 http://localhost:8080/swagger/index.html